-Our Board of Directors has determined that Mr. Hurd, Dr. Hei and Ms. Giannakis would each be considered an "independent director" under the NYSE American listing rules, which is defined generally as a person other than an executive officer or employee of the company, who does not have a relationship that, in the opinion of the company's Board of Directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
+Our Board of Directors has determined that Mr. Hurd, Dr. Hei, Ms. Giannakis and Dr. Margelis would each be considered an "independent director" under the NYSE American listing rules, which is defined generally as a person other than an executive officer or employee of ours who does not have a relationship that, in the opinion of our Board of Directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
+Our independent directors together constitute a majority of our full Board of Directors.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.